DIVORCE FINANCIAL SETTLEMENTS SOLICITORS

 As a married person, you have legal rights to financial provision from your spouse on divorce.
 The position is not the same if you are not married or in a civil partnership and in these cases you should refer to our page on unmarried couples for more information.

-Whether you reach financial settlement with your spouse by negotiation, mediation, through the collaborative process or you have to make an application for a financial order to the court, the same legal guidelines are worked through to get you the right result based on your individual set of circumstances.
+Whether you reach financial settlement with your spouse by negotiation, mediation, through collaborative legal solutions or you have to make an application for a financial order to the court, the same legal guidelines are worked through to get you the right result based on your individual set of circumstances.
 No two families are alike and there is not one right answer for each case.

 When determining your financial claims, the court’s first consideration will be the welfare of any child of the family, under the age of eighteen.
 The court will then consider the following: